Overly attached to your therapist?

 To really understand why you might have so much fear, it's important to appreciate that the experiences underlying transferences occur early in life.
 Transferences surface only when the conditions are right and harken back to when you were similarly dependent.

-When transference arises in therapy it's a kind of re-creation of the circumstances that you experienced back then.
+When transference arises in therapy it's a type of re-creation of the circumstances that you experienced back then.
 But now, owing to your connection, it's an opportunity to finally fulfill a certain stage in your development.

 You may also know that as an infant you're totally dependent on your parents for your survival.
-Your connection to them figures strongly in your day to day activities.

 Alongside those heartfelt feelings towards your therapist will reside similar memories of your life when you experienced the same strong emotions as an infant/toddler.
-(That's what being triggered is all about.)

 The feelings associated with negative memories are going to wrap around these present day feelings and naturally make you feel a little on guard.
 You're worried about opening up, getting even more attached and then, as before, something bad happening (ie. like Mom or Dad not being there when you're in need).